 REDUCED: Commonly used to describe a wine that has not been exposed to air.

 REHOBOAM: Oversized bottle equivalent to 4.5 liters or six regular bottles.

 RESIDUAL SUGAR: Unfermented grape sugar in a finished wine.

 RICH: Wines with generous, full, pleasant flavors, usually sweet and round in nature, are described as rich.
-In dry wines, richness may be supplied by high alcohol and glycerin, by complex flavors and by an oaky vanilla character.
-Decidedly sweet wines are also described as rich when the sweetness is backed up by fruity, ripe flavors.
+In dry wines, richness may be supplied by high alcohol and glycerin, complex flavors, and an oaky vanilla character.
+Decidedly sweet wines are also described as rich when fruity.
+Ripe flavors back up the sweetness.

 ROBUST: Means full-bodied, intense and vigorous, perhaps a bit overblown.